kylerush/blog/blog/src/content/post/open-minded-interview/index.md

 ---
 title: "An open minded approach to interviewing candidates"
 publishDate: "20 February 2024"
-description: "To get the best results when interviewing candidates, adop an open minded approach and avoid test-based interview questions."
+description: "To get the best results when interviewing candidates, adopt an open-minded approach and avoid test-based interview questions."
 coverImage:
   src: "./collaboration.webp"
   alt: "Software Engineer collaborative interview"
 tags: ["interviews", "hiring", "management"]
 ---

 In my experience, most companies design their talent acquisition and assessment process like this:

 > We need more Software Engineers because of x.
 We want them to turn Jira tickets into code.
 To make sure they are "good" engineers, we'll assess them using coding tests.
 If they can pass the test, then we will hire them.

-The reason (*x*) for needing more Software Engineers is usually something along the lines of:
+The reason (_x_) for needing more Software Engineers is usually something along the lines of:

 - "We need to write code faster"
 - "We need to launch a new product and need a new team to do it"